berdandy/chatr/README.md

 # chatr

-Transform GW2 Template Codes into something else.
+A commandline tool to transform GW2 Template Codes into AW2 Markup.

 Example: